 Laos - Market OverviewLaos - Market Overview

 The Lao economy has grown at nearly 8 percent for the last decade and is entering a new phase of regional and global integration.
-The Lao government’s 2013 WTO accession and the creation of the ASEAN Economic Community (AEC) in 2015 led to major reforms of economic policies and regulations aimed at improving the business and investment environment, and rapid economic growth in neighboring countries such as China, Vietnam, and Thailand has helped expand trade and investment in Laos.
-The Lao government is increasingly tying its economic fortune to the ASEAN economic integration, export-led development, and increasing connectivity as Laos seeks to transform itself “land-locked” to “land-linked.”
+The Lao government’s 2013 WTO accession and the creation of the ASEAN Economic Community (AEC) in 2015 led to major reforms of economic policies and regulations aimed at improving the business and investment environment.
+Additionally, rapid economic growth in neighboring countries such as China, Vietnam, and Thailand helped expand trade and investment in Laos.
+The Lao government is increasingly tying its economic fortune to the ASEAN economic integration, export-led development, and growing connectivity as Laos seeks to transform itself from “land-locked” to “land-linked.”

 Laos is one of the world’s five remaining communist countries.
-The Lao economic model bears some resemblance to its Chinese and Vietnamese counterparts, in that it has implemented market-based economic practices while maintaining a high degree of state control, and foreign direct investment is welcome.
+The Lao economic model bears some resemblance to its Chinese and Vietnamese counterparts, in that it has implemented market-based economic practices while maintaining a high degree of state control and welcoming foreign direct investment (FDI).
 Laos is politically stable.

-Under the terms of the United States-Laos Bilateral Trade Agreement (BTA), which entered into force on February 4, 2005, the United States granted Normal Trade Relations treatment to products of Laos, and Laos committed to provide U.S. exports with preferential tariff rates on a range of products and to apply most favored nation (MFN) treatment to the remainder of imports from the United States.
-Since 2005 trade has increased from $14 million to $122 million per year in 2017.
-China, Thailand, and Vietnam are the dominant trade and investment actors in Laos, with Japan, the Republic of Korea, Malaysia, the European Union, and Australia also increasingly active.
-In 2016, the most recent year in which trade data is available, Laos’ bilateral trade with Thailand was approximately $3.3 billion (USD 926 million in exports, $2.37 billion in imports) and approximately $2 billion with China ($1.26 billion in exports, $733 million in imports).
-These figures have likely grown in 2017 and 2018, especially Lao imports from China as a result of massive Chinese Foreign Direct investment and the China-Laos Railway project.
+Under the terms of the United States-Laos Bilateral Trade Agreement (BTA), which entered into force on February 4, 2005, the United States granted Normal Trade Relations treatment to products of Laos, and Laos committed to provide U.S. exports to Laos with preferential tariff rates on a range of products and to apply most favored nation (MFN) treatment to the remainder of those goods.
+Since 2005, trade increased from USD 14 million to USD 157 million per year in 2018.
+China, Thailand, and Vietnam are still the dominant trade and investment actors in Laos, with Malaysia, the Republic of Korea, France, Hong Kong, and the Netherlands also increasingly active.
+In 2017, the most recent year in which trade data is available, Laos’ bilateral trade was approximately USD 6.26 billion with Thailand (USD 2.11 billion in exports, USD 4.15 billion in imports), USD 2.93 billion with China (USD 1.42 billion in exports, USD 1.51 billion in imports), and USD 1.20 billion with Vietnam (USD 516 million in exports, USD 687 million in imports).
+These figures have likely grown, especially Lao imports from China as a result of massive Chinese FDI and the China-Laos Railway project.

-The Lao population was 6.9 million in 2017.
-More than two third of the workforce is employed in agriculture, mostly in small scale farming.
+The Lao population remained steady at 6.9 million in 2018.
+More than two thirds of the workforce is employed in agriculture, mostly in small scale farming.
 The Lao population is young, half under 25 years of age and 60 percent under 35.
 The country has a small but growing middle class concentrated mostly in the capital and cities such as Savannakhet, Pakse, and Luang Prabang.

-Laos recorded a trade deficit of $1.172 billion in 2017, with merchandise imports of $4.779 billion, exports of $3.607 billion and net services of $311.8 million.
-Laos imported $25.7 million worth of goods from the United States and exported $96.4 million to the United States in 2017.
-Top U.S. exports to Laos include gems and diamonds, precious metals, specialized mining and industrial machines, and passenger cars.
-Top U.S. imports from Laos are telecommunications equipment, green coffee, nonferrous metal, industrial supplies, gems and diamonds, Jewelry, apparel household goods-cotton, apparel, textiles, nonwool or cotton, cell phones and other household good, U.S. goods returned, and reimports, footwear and jewelry.
+Laos recorded a trade deficit of USD 1.172 billion in 2017, with merchandise imports of USD 4.779 billion, exports of USD 3.607 billion and net services of USD 311.8 million.
+Laos imported USD 15.1 million worth of goods from the United States and exported USD 141.9 million to the United States in 2018.
+Top U.S. exports to Laos include passenger cars, gems and diamonds, industrial machinery and equipment, and precious metals.
+Top U.S. imports from Laos include telecommunications equipment, cellphones and other household goods, gems and diamonds, nonferrous metal, green coffee, industrial supplies, footwear, and apparel household goods-cotton.

 The Lao Trade Portal, established in 2012, has information for exporters and importers.
-The Lao Electronic Gazette is a repository Lao legislation and offers the public the opportunity to comment on proposed legislation, though it is not 100 percent comprehensive.
+The Lao Electronic Gazette is a repository for Lao legislation and offers the public the opportunity to comment on proposed legislation, though it is not completely comprehensive.
 Though most information is in Lao, many laws have been translated into English as well.